Bassyouni/Survey-Master/README.md

 	- addSurvey.

-	- show all surveys on home.jsp . "each user should be able to close or susbend his survey. using ajax" ( Sanad ).
+	- show all surveys on home.jsp . "each user should be able to close or susbend his survey. using ajax" ( Sanad ) (DONE).

 	-take survey. "can show his name or not"